-The platform does not support the update or patching of hardware nor internal boot firmware, which is stored in unmapped memory that is not accessible by application code, a debugger, nor a device programmer.
+The platform does not support the update or patching of hardware nor internal boot firmware.
 It does offer features that enable a customer to implement secure update mechanisms for the own code.

 Justification for why this platform does not support secure updates is provided as part of section 3.1.1 Flaw Reporting Procedure (ALC_FLR.2) in this document.